MattWay224/F24CompilerConstruction/README.md

 # F24CompilerConstruction
 ### Our team:
-- **Matthew Rusakov:** Responsible for writing the compiler code and testing it based on previously written tests.
+- **Matthew Rusakov:** Responsible for refactoring and optimizing code, organizing the codebase with design patterns, and developing automated unit tests.
 - **Aliia Bogapova:** Responsible for writing the compiler code and testing it based on previously written tests.
 - **Polina Pushkareva:** Responsible for organizational aspects, presentations, and reports.